momozor/moisrs/README.md

 # Moisrs

-> NOTE: This project has been archived and the efforts are being focused on moisrs-gui.
+> NOTE: This project has been archived.

 *moisrs* is a CLI program to generate and view informal software requirement specification (SRS) easily.